-The fig tart with custard is a traditional Italian dessert perfect for summer.
-The crumbly shortcrust pastry combines with the sweet and juicy taste of black figs, creating an irresistible blend of flavors.
-The custard, made with eggs, sugar, milk, and vanilla, gives a delicate creamy texture to the entire dessert.
-Making this tart is a delicious way to enjoy fresh seasonal figs.
+The fig tart with crème anglaise is a traditional Italian dessert perfect for summer.
+The crumbly shortcrust pastry combines with the sweet, juicy flavor of black figs to create an irresistible blend of tastes.
+The crème anglaise, made with eggs, sugar, milk and vanilla, gives the dessert a delicate creamy texture.
+Making this tart is a delightful way to enjoy fresh seasonal figs.

-Sift the flour and place it in a bowl with the sugar, salt, lemon zest, egg, butter in pieces, and port wine.
-Quickly knead with your hands to form a ball and place it in the refrigerator for half an hour covered with a cloth.
+Sift the flour into a bowl with the sugar, salt, lemon zest, egg, butter cut into pieces and Port wine; quickly knead by hand, form a ball and place it in the refrigerator for half an hour covered with a cloth.

 After this time, butter and flour a 25 cm tart pan.

-Roll out the dough, making a border all around.
-Prick the dough with a fork, cover the surface with wax paper, place dried beans on top, and bake for 30 minutes at 200 degrees.
+Roll out the dough to fit a 25 cm diameter pan, creating a raised edge all around.
+Prick the dough with a fork, cover the surface with parchment paper, place dried beans on top and bake for 30 minutes at 200°C.

-Remove from the oven, discard the paper and beans, place the halved figs on the dough, sprinkle them with sugar, and return to the oven for 15 minutes at 200 degrees.
+Remove from the oven, discard the paper and beans, arrange the figs cut in half on the pastry, sprinkle them with sugar and return to the oven for 15 minutes at 200°C.

-Bring the milk to a boil with the vanilla bean.
+Bring the milk to a boil with the vanilla pod.

-Beat the egg yolks with the sugar until they are very frothy.
+Beat the egg yolks with the sugar until they become light and frothy.

 Oven